hereon-GEMS/Cont2SAS/docu/models/gg.md

 - rad_0 = starting radius of sphere
 - rad_end = end radius of sphere
 - sld_in = SLD of sphere
-- sld_out = SLD of environment
+- sld_out = SLD of the cubic nanoparticle
-- qclean_sld = SLD outside simulation box
+- qclean_sld = SLD outside of the simulation box

 ## Go to workflow